Chart Color Schemes

 Yorkeys Knob - Machans Beach features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 57.3% of all households, including 16.3% couples with children, 26.1% couples without children, and 14.2% single parent families.
 Non-family households comprise the remaining 42.7%, with lone person households at 37.4% and group households making up 5.2%.
-The median household size is 2.1 people, which is smaller than the Rest of Qld average of 2.5.
+The median household size is 2.1 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households